 When it comes to mixing patterns, we advocate playing on three different scales.
 One large scale, one half the size of the first, and one small.
 This gradation in weight creates harmony, even if the patterns don’t match!

-Another way to think about choosing complimentary fabrics is to see your room as three separate elements: an envelope—(the biggest things in the room like in the glam wall decor here), the contents—(the chair in Navajo road fabric), and the decorative details—like the variety of luxe vases on the coffee table in this store display at Gump’s San Francisco.
-Still boho – and definitely luxe!
+Another way to think about choosing complimentary fabrics is to see your room as three separate elements: an envelope—(the biggest things in the room), the content, and the decorative details.

 4. Consider Surface Textures